ajmal017/amp/documentation/technical/metadata_handling.md

   2. Payload data (e.g., time series, point in time data, tables, PDFs with text)

-- This data comes in "raw form" (e.g., the schema for both 1. and 2. is typically different among different data sources)
+- This data comes in "raw form"
+  - E.g., the schema for both 1. and 2. is typically different among different data sources, irregular, and incomplete
-- We want to convert the raw data into our internal data representation
+- We want to convert any raw data into our internal data representation

 ## Time series